SonRobo/CS116/report.md

 ## What Didn't Work

 1. Adding `class_weight='balanced'` resulted in a decrease in the score.
-2. Using a custom metric instead of AUC.
+2. Using a custom metric instead of AUC(turns out it didn't work on the public test but the private test is better).
 3. Using 300 most important features based on ridge regression and LightGBM.
 4. Filtering null values with a threshold of 0.98, which gave us more than 100 new features but failed due to OOM issues.